jsoref/pdns/docs/backends/generic-mysql.rst

 ^^^^^^^^^^^^^^^^^^
 .. versionadded:: 4.2.1

-Send the CLIENT_SSL capabily flag to the server.
+Send the CLIENT_SSL capability flag to the server.
 SSL suppport is announced by the server via CLIENT_SSL and is enabled if the client returns the same capability.
 Default: no.

 .. _setting-gmysql-timeout: